 Alfred Stockham died peacefully on the eve of Remembrance Sunday 8 November 2020 aged 87.
 We were so grateful to have worked with him, showing his beautiful paintings annually since 2008.
 We are delighted to continue to celebrate and sell his work.
 The collection shown below includes his most recent paintings together with paintings which date back as far as 1982.

 Please email firstname.lastname@example.org or phone +44 (0)1308 459511 with any enquiries.

-A master of the poetic statement, Alfred Stockham paints small jewel-like paintings.
-Often they have the simplest of structures and yet they convey an emotional and imaginative force that grows stronger over time.
+A master of the poetic statement, Alfred Stockham is known for his small jewel-like paintings.
+Often they have the simplest of structures and yet they convey a strong emotional and imaginative force.
 His use of colour, shape and composition are based on a lifetime of study.
-Each painting is the result of hours of contemplation and sometimes radical changes to achieve a work of extraordinary vision.
+Each painting took hours of contemplation and often radical changes to achieve works of extraordinary vision.

 ‘Over many years, I have gradually refined my approach to 2D design, aware that true greatness lies in simplicity.
 My aim is to create an underlying visual dynamic.
 The poetry of the subject and the poetry of the structure support each other.
 The real or observed world and the subconscious dream world both play their part to make a painting sing.’
 Alfred Stockham